kbase/kbase-ui/docs/plugin-development-setup.md

 ```

 The first time reloading the virtual machine may take a while, as the system update may force a rebuild of the virtual box guest additions.

-At the end of the reload (and every time you reload or start the virtual machine), vagrant will prompt you for your password.
-Assuming you have admin rights, this is necessary to temporarily configure NFS on the host mac for interacting with the virtual machine.

-If this error occurs

-> No guest IP was given to the Vagrant core NFS helper.
-This is an
-internal error that should be reported as a bug.

-Just try again.
-I've found that initial vagrant setup can be buggy, perhaps due to the upgrading of the internal client and the length of time it may take leading to timeouts, but that after this it is stable.

 ### Test it